cameronmathis/DesignPatterns/README.md

 * [Contact](#contact)

 ## General info
-This is a project I did in order to practice implementing design patterns in Java.
+This is a project I did in order to practice implementing design patterns.
+In order to run and learn more about each individual algorithm, navigate to the appropriate algorithm folder.

 ## Design patterns
 Implemented: